 is a valid factorization in the ($n$-connected, $n$-truncated) factorization system, so by orthogonality, $X \simeq \im_nf$.
 Since $f$ is $(n-1)$-connected,

 is a valid factorization in the ($(n-1)$-connected, $(n-1)$-truncated) factorization system, so $\im_{n-1}f \simeq Y$. \epf

-Regarding Theorem \ref{equi_if_tame}, it is clear that if $X$ and $Y$ are tame $\infty$-groupids with only finitely many connected components and we have morphisms $X \to Y$ and $Y \to X$ which are $(n-1)$-connected and $n$-truncated, then $X$ and $Y$ have all isomorphic homotopy groups.
-However, it remains open whether this would imply that the morphisms in question are equivalences.
+Regarding Theorem \ref{equi_if_tame}, it is clear that if $X$ and $Y$ are tame $\infty$-groupoids with only finitely many connected components and we have morphisms $X \to Y$ and $Y \to X$ which are $(n-1)$-connected and $n$-truncated, then $X$ and $Y$ have all isomorphic homotopy groups.
+However, it remains open whether the morphisms in question are indeed equivalences.

 The method used to prove Theorem \ref{main_thm} would likely not work when generalizing to $\infty$-groupoids.
 First of all, the first step relies on the fact that groupoids are already 1-truncated, so we can begin by showing that the cardinality of the groupoids of faithful morphisms into $F$ and $F'$ agree.
 However, even if we assume that our objects are $n$-truncated, the method used to show that there exist equivalent connected components does not even generalize to 2-groupoids.